 An assault involves:

-- An intentional, unlawful threat or "offer" to cause bodily injury to another by force;
+- The intentional, unlawful threat to cause bodily injury to another by force;

-- Under circumstances that create in the other person a well-founded fear of imminent peril;
+- Under circumstances that create in the other person the reasonable fear of imminent harm;

-- Where there exists the apparent present ability to carry out the act if not prevented.
+- Where the person committing the assault has the apparent present ability to carry out the harmful act.

-To put it more simply, to constitute an assault, the action taken by the defendant must put the plaintiff in reasonable fear of being battered, or demonstrate the defendant's intention to wrongfully touch the plaintiff.
+More simply, to constitute an assault, an action taken by the defendant must put the plaintiff in reasonable fear of being battered, or demonstrate the defendant's intention to wrongfully touch the plaintiff.
 For example, if a defendant charges up to a plaintiff with fists raised, declaring, "I'm going to mess you up", if the plaintiff believes the threat the defendant will have committed an assault.
 No actual contact is required.

 What is a Battery

-For purposes of personal injury law, an offensive touching can constitute a battery even if it does not cause injury, and could not reasonably be expected to cause injury.
+For purposes of personal injury law, an offensive touching can constitute a battery even if it does not cause a physical injury, and could not reasonably be expected to cause injury.
 For example:

-A defendant who emphatically pokes the plaintiff in the chest with his index finger to emphasize a point may be culpable for battery -- although any damages award that results from a lawsuit is likely to be minimal.
+- A defendant who angrily pokes the plaintiff in the chest with his finger may be liable for battery, although any damages award that results from a lawsuit is likely to be minimal.

-A defendant who spits on a plaintiff has committed a battery, even though there is little chance that the spitting will cause any injury other than to the plaintiff's dignity.
+- A defendant who spits on a plaintiff commits a battery, even though there is little chance that the spitting will cause any injury other than to the plaintiff's dignity.

 Common defenses to assault and battery claims include consent and mutual combat, privilege, self-defense and the defense of others, merchant's privilege, lawful discipline and, in some jurisdictions, defense of property.

-The staff of a mental health facility may have legal authority to apply reasonable restraint to a patient, in order to prevent the patient from inflicting harm upon himself, upon others, or to property.
+- The staff of a mental health facility may possess legal authority to apply reasonable restraint to a patient, in order to prevent the patient from inflicting harm upon himself, upon others, or to property.

 A person who is assaulted may act in self-defense.
 That is, the person may use such reasonable force as may be necessary, or that at the time reasonably appears to be necessary, to prevent the infliction of bodily harm.

-An act of self-defense must ordinarily be proportionate to the perceived threat.
-That is, if you believe a person is going to spit on you, depending upon the context it may be reasonable to push the person away, but it would not be reasonable to hit the person with a baseball bat.
+An act of self-defense must normally be proportionate to the perceived threat.
+For example, if you believe that another person is going to spit on you it may be reasonable to push that person away from you, but it would not be reasonable to strike the person with a baseball bat.

 Defense of Others

-The defense to an assault charge based upon taking action in the defense of others is similar to an ordinary claim of self-defense.
-Defense of others is normally raised within the context of one family member protecting another from harm.
+Defense of others is most often raised within the context of one family member protecting another from harm.

-Some jurisdictions permit a defendant to assert defense of others even if the defendant is mistaken as to the existence of a threat, as long as the defendant's mistake is reasonable.
+Some jurisdictions permit a defendant to assert defense of others even if the defendant is mistaken as to the existence of a threat, provided that defendant's mistake was reasonable under the circumstances.
 Other jurisdictions do not permit this defense to be raised unless there was an actual threat or battery against the other person.